subash-0/minor-project/README.md

 Ensure you have the following installed:
 - Node.js & npm
 - Python (with PyTorch, scikit-image, and Optuna)
-- MySQL Database
+- MongoDB
-- PHP (for backend API)
+- EXPRESSJS (for backend API)

 ### Steps
 1. Clone the repository: